Tulips, members of the Tulipa genus, come in many different varieties. Not sure how to tell which is which, or where to start?

 Do I often fall for cultivar names?
 If they’re paired with irresistible color combos like these, I fall deeply.

-You can find a mix of a variety of different colored Double Lates available at Eden Brothers.
+And if you want a selection of different colors, you can find a mix of a variety of Double Lates available at Eden Brothers.

 Division 12 – Kaufmanniana